theoafactor/books_finder/README.md

 [Email](theoafactor@gmail.com)

 ## Version
-### 1.1.0
+### 1.2.1
 This application will be updated frequently.
 You should clone this project and run **git pull** to get the latest code version

 Always refer to this document for latest information.

+## Important Updates
+- Pagination added
+- Returns 10 results per page but this can be adjusted.
+You can do this by adjusting **defaultMaxResults** in the scripts.js file
+- If you are not getting any response, you might need to set your API key.
+- ids attributes starting **"bs_"** are special and care should be taken when editing.

-## Current Issues
+## About API
-- Returns only 10 results.
-- No pagination is set
-- No API Key is used
+- No API Key is used during testing

 ## License
-You are free to download and use this source code for anything you wish.
+The MIT License (MIT)